inaimathi/cl-notebook/README.md

 	- The history slider and text input
 	- The internal ID of the notebook so there's no point in re-rendering the screen.
 Just surgically change those and call it a day (this'll get rid of the jump when forking as part of an eval-to-cell call).
+		- Actually also the notebook page-hash, but yes, essentially correct
 - History entries should be grouped with their parents.
 Guess you could pull out parent relationships at load-time?
 Sounds like you're getting closer and closer to sub-classing fact-base into a separate notebook class.
 - Really REALLY missing s-expression-based navigation.
 Look into it.
 	- [`subpar`](https://github.com/achengs/subpar) exists, apparently